MikeTaylor/VertFigure/README.md

 This project contains VertFigure, a program for generating schematic illustrations of vertebral columns, visually similar to that of [Wedel (2009:supplementary figure 1)](https://svpow.files.wordpress.com/2009/02/wedel-2009-supplementary-fig-1.jpg).
 It was first written to make [Wedel and Taylor (2013a: figure 9)](https://svpow.files.wordpress.com/2013/03/wedel-and-taylor-2013-bifurcation-figure-9-bifurcatogram.jpg) and then re-used to make [Wedel and Taylor (2013b: figure 2)](https://svpow.files.wordpress.com/2013/11/wedel-taylor-2013b-figure-2-phylogenetic-distribution-of-caudal-pneumaticity.jpg).

-Input is in the VCD (Vertebral Column Description) format, which is defined for the first time in this project (but not yet documented).
+Input is in the VCD (Vertebral Column Description) format, which is defined for the first time in this project, and [documented in POD](https://metacpan.org/pod/VSG::VCD::Format).
 Two such inputs (the ones we used for the 2013 papers) are `bifurcation.vcd` and `pbj.vcd`, and can be found in [the `examples` area](examples).

 These files are translated into SVG by [the `bin/VertFigure` script](bin/VertFigure).
 This is written in Perl, using the SVG library.